Dobrotskyi/Pirate-Game/README.md

 # Pirate-Game
-This project was built for portfolio.
+This project was built for a portfolio.

 You can play the game by downloading the Build.rar unpacking it and launching the .exe file.